RS2007/Lisp-compiler/notes.md

 - [x] Parser is extremely shady, fix parser
   - [x] The `parseFunctionBody` method on the parser is extremely shady(poor implementation) , need to fix it
   - [ ] Fix other shabby parts of the code, add good asserts and code comments and unit tests

+### Current Problems
+-  function arguments should be pushed to the stack
+    - add the pointer symbol to the scope
+    - on codegening for the identifier, load the value from the stack using the load instruction
+    - this gets rid of unnecessary adds in the generated llvm ir.
+- Support for all systemcalls (for arm mac)
+    - push all arguments to the stack
+    - maintain information about basic syscalls(number of arguments,maybe??)
+    - pop the values to the symbols in order
+    - generate the asm sideffect instruction
+- Add support for phi expressions in the if call, to keep track of the value
+    - instead of allocating space on the stack, generate the condition
+    - there should be a if label generator in case of nested ifs
+    - assign a phi with the true and false conditions and their corresponding return symbols